ian-hamlin/qrgen/README.md

     -o, --output <output>                Output path, or current working directory if not specified or - provided.
                                          [default: -]
     -a, --scale <scale>                  The side length (measured in pixels, must be positive) of each module, defaults to 8.
-This value only applies when using the PNG format. [default: 8]
+This value only applies when using the PNG format.
+Must be between 1 and 255 (inclusive) [default: 8]

 ARGS:
     <infile>...
 Input file, must be specified.